A Multi-level Acoustic Feature Extraction Framework for Transformer Based End-to-End Speech Recognition: Introduction

+To address this issue, this paper proposes a novel multi-level acoustic feature extraction framework for Transformer based ASR models.
+Inspired by~\cite{toledano2018multi}, this framework consists of two input streams: a shallow stream with high-resolution spectrograms and a deep stream with low-resolution spectrograms.
+The shallow branch with less network layers is suggested to preserve the detailed information in the audio inputs that is beneficial for the classification of phones or words.
+The deep branch with more network layers is suggested to capture the utterance-level speaker characteristic information to improve the feature diversity.
+Inspired by the non-local operations from~\cite{wang2018non}, a feature correlation based fusion strategy is proposed to integrate both features across the frequency and time domains.
+The fused features are then fed into Transformer encoder-decoder module to improve the ASR system performance.

+The main contributions are summarized as below. \begin{itemize} \item[1.]{A novel multi-level acoustic feature extraction framework is proposed in this paper.
+Speaker-related information can be derived from the deep stream to improve the diversity of the feature representations of speech signal.} \item[2.]{An additional feature correlation based fusion strategy is proposed to integrate two different types of feature expressions across the frequency and time domains.} \item[3.]{The Transformer based ASR system using the proposed multi-level acoustic feature extraction framework gave state-of-the-art error rates of 21.7\% and 2.5\% on the HKUST Mandarin telephone speech \cite{liu2006hkust} and Librispeech \cite{panayotov2015librispeech} recognition tasks respectively.} \end{itemize}

-The rest of this paper is organized as follows: In Section 2, we describe the details of our proposed framework especially for the feature embedding building block.
-In Section 3, we provide the experiments and discuss the results across various datasets in the proposed system.
-In Section 4, we conclude paper with summary remarks and future directions.
+The rest of this paper is organized as follows.
+The methodology about the multi-level acoustic feature extraction framework is proposed in Section~\ref{sec:Methodology}.
+Experiments and results are presented in Section~\ref{sec:Experiments}.
+Finally, conclusions and future works are drawn in Section~\ref{sec:Conclusions}.